Projective Cyclic Groups in Higher Dimensions: Preliminaries

 Consider the general linear group $ GL({n+1}, \C)$.
-It is clear that every linear automorphism of $\C^{n+1}$ defines a holomorphic automorphism of $\P^n$, and it is well-known that every automorphism of $\P^n$ arises in this way.
-Thus one has that the group of projective automorphisms is:
+It is clear that every linear automorphism of $\C^{n+1}$ defines a holomorphic automorphism of $\P^n$, and it is well-known that every holomorphic automorphism of $\P^n$ arises in this way.
+The group of projective automorphisms of $\P^n$ is defined:

-where $(\C^*)^{n+1} $ acts by the usual scalar multiplication.
+where $\C^* $ acts by the usual scalar multiplication.
 Then $PSL(n+1, \mathbb {C})$ is a Lie group whose elements are called projective transformations.
 We denote by $[[\mbox{ }]]: GL(n+1, \mathbb {C})\rightarrow PSL(n+1, \mathbb {C})$ the quotient map.
 Given $ \gamma \in PSL(n+1, \mathbb {C})$ we say that $\widetilde \gamma \in GL(n+1, \mathbb {C})$ is a lift of $ \gamma $ if $[[\widetilde \gamma ]]= \gamma $.
-Notice that $ PSL(n+1, \mathbb {C})$ takes projective subspaces into projective subspaces.
+Notice that $ PSL(n+1, \mathbb {C})$ takes projective subspaces into projective subspaces.\\